Ashikms1998/Vespa-Sample-Search-Project/Readme.md

 Is the app container running?

 docker compose ps

-# STATUS column should be "Up" for
+If the container is running the STATUS column should be "Up"

 PowerShell-Native Searching